Alexander2817/SoccerPlayerTracker/README.md

 ## Testing

 1. Launch the app using `java Main`.
-2. Enter test credentials (e.g., name: Test Coach, email: test@example.com).
+2. Enter your credentials (name, email, role).
 3. Choose your role (Recommend you use `coach` for full access).
 4. From the menu:
    - View stats of the preloaded player